Mama Mia (yes, that's her name) gets a MAXI plan for her little Hugo. This covers around 75% of baby Hugo's clothing needs.

 In retail, José would have spent a around CHF 4'320.- on this amount of clothing.
 By renting with OÏOÏOÏ, he saves CHF 3'035.- per year.
 What a nice present!

-need our customers on average in their first year
+are outgrown by our little customers in their first year

 132 items of clothing